Luca23C/Assignment1_robot_sim/README.md

 <img src="https://github.com/Luca23C/Assignment1_robot_sim/assets/97911589/3dc09cd4-5d77-479d-8372-d27511e34936" width="400" height="400">

-The aim of this assignment was to create a Python node to control a robot inside the arena, aiming to gather all the boxes together.
+The aim of this assignment was to create a Python node to control a robot inside the arena, aiming to gather all the boxes in a specific area.
 The area where the boxes should be grouped could be arbitrary and for this project it was called 'load zone'.

 ## Flowchart